Liebowitz Longevity Medicine

 As you age, the cartilage and connective tissue around your joints suffer wear and tear.
 Your body’s ability to repair tissue decreases as the rate it breaks down increases.

-A common ailment as you age is a torn ligament or torn cartilage.
 Blood, which contains oxygen for healing, can’t get to the area as well.
 Cartilage and tissue die, sometimes resulting in a knee or shoulder that is ‘bone-on-bone’ (without a cartilage cushion).

 Prolozone therapy injects oxygen and nutrients into the area, promoting healing and reducing pain and inflammation by stimulating regeneration of cartilage.